Mytagrafe/wheretomeet-api/README.md

-# wheretomeet
+# wheretomeet-api
-web app for planning dinners or meetings with friends
+API used by the wheretomeet app